ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### Selectors

-A name selector, e.g. `name`, selects a named child of an object.
+A name selector, e.g. `'name'`, selects a named child of an object.

 An index selector, e.g. `3`, selects an indexed child of an array.